-Synthetic Aperture Radar sensors have demonstrated high efficiency in observation of IWs from space.
-SAR sensors operate by detecting the return of a pulse of radiation in the microwave band, and are insensitive to cloud cover and solar illumination.
-Hence they are capable of providing all-weather, day and night monitoring of IWs on the ocean surface.
+Synthetic Aperture Radar (SAR) sensors have demonstrated excellent capability for observation of IWs from space.
+SAR sensors operate by detecting the return of a pulse of radiation in the microwave band and are insensitive to cloud cover and solar illumination.
+Hence, they are capable of providing all-weather, day and night monitoring of IWs on the ocean surface.
 Their operation principles are based on high sensitivity to small-scale roughness of the ocean surface induced by wind.
 The manifestation of IWs in SAR images can be seen as bright and dark bands.
 Two mechanisms are involved in generation of intensity bands: modulation of the surface roughness by surface current associated with IWs; and damping of the surface capillary waves by oils and films that tend to concentrate in the regions of surface water convergence, where they form slicks.

 Rapid growth in the volume of data produced by satellite SAR sensors over the last decade has stimulated the development of new methods for automatic analysis of SAR images.
 Several approaches have been developed in the literature for the detection of IWs in SAR data.
 Rodenas and Garello [1] used a 2-D spectral analysis based on short-time Fourier transform (STFT) to study IW packets in ERS-1 SAR images and to estimate packet wavelength.
 A similar technique was applied by Changbao et al. [2] to evaluate the dominant wavelength and propagation direction.
-Rodenas and Garello [3] suggested that the Wavelet Transform (WT) can perform better then STFT in locating irregularities of IW signal.
+Rodenas and Garello [3] suggested that the Wavelet Transform (WT) can perform better than STFT in locating irregularities of the IW signal.
 They used an analytical internal wave model to develop a set of wavelet basis functions that were adapted to the IW signatures and applied these functions for analysis of IW patterns in ERS-1 SAR images of the Strait of Gibraltar.
 The approach based on WT was further extended and a fully automatic tool was developed for detection and orientation estimation of IWs in the ERS-1 SAR images in [3].
 The tool employed decomposition of SAR images into different scales using 2-D dyadic WT to suppress speckle noise and improve accuracy of edge detection.
 The output of the multi-resolution edge detector was further processed to discriminate look-alike features such as ship wakes, oil slicks and currents.
 Rodenas et al. [3] demonstrated the efficiency of this method by processing individual ERS-1 and RADARSAT SAR scenes.
-However, the method was not extended further or adapted for automatic processing of time series of satellite images and generation of IW distribution maps and its practical application was limited.

-High efficiency of this technique has been demonstrated on ERS-1 and RADARSAT SAR images.
-However, further processing was required for geographic mapping of internal waves and this technique was only a building block for a larger processing system.

-A multiple stage methodology for IW detection using Stationary Wavelet Transform (SWT) has been proposed by Simonin et al. [4].
-It included pre-processing, edge extraction and edge analysis stages.
+A multiple stage methodology for IW detection using Stationary Wavelet Transform (SWT) was proposed by Simonin et al. [4], including pre-processing, edge extraction and edge analysis stages.
 To discriminate look-alikes from the IW features Simonin et al. [4] implemented analysis of geometric features of IW edges.
-However, the algorithm has been tested on a very limited set of images and more detailed study was needed to select IW detection parameters and optimise its performance in various conditions
+However, the algorithm has been tested on a very limited set of images and more detailed study was needed to select IW detection parameters and optimise its performance in various conditions.
+In [5] Sude Bao et al. suggested a convolutional neural network approach for automatic detection of IWs in SAR images produced by ENVISAT Advanced Synthetic Aperture Radar (ASAR) sensor.
+The neural network was trained using a database of 950 scenes of IWs in the South China Sea region.
+The system demonstrated overall good performance but incorrectly identified river estuaries and coastline features [5].